ThisIsMyAccountName/TicTacToeBot/README.md

 `getToken = TIO.readFile "Path_To_token" ` NOTE:  file type is `.secret`

 #### Change the ready channel
-The bot is currently set up to send a message in a channel called "ready".
-If you'd like to change the channel where the bot sends the message or disable the ready message, you'll need to modify the readyChannel variable in the app/Main.hs file.
+You have to change the channel where the bot sends the message or disable the ready message, you'll need to modify the readyChannel variable in the app/Main.hs file.
 You can do this by replacing `readyChannel = 1084744206238621747` with the ID of the channel you want to use or by changing `sendOnReady` to False.

 #### Change the emote